 Once Instagram’s algorithms push your content to a potential follower’s feed, there are yet more factors that impact how high up in their feed it’ll show up.
 Most of them fall under potential engagement — meaning how likely that user is to interact with your content in one way or another.
 The algorithm takes five kinds of interaction into account:

-These interactions are each given a different weight, but there’s no word on how that works exactly.
-Still, generally speaking, the more likely a user is to interact with your content — and take actions weighed more heavily — the higher up in their feed your content will be.
+While these interactions are each given a different weight, the more likely a user is to interact with your content — and take actions weighed more heavily — the higher up in their feed your content will be.

 How the Instagram algorithm works for Reels